ibushong/flappy/obstacle-design-concepts.md

 - Use bright colors (especially red) to make obstacles stand out
 - Political imagery should be recognizable but not overly detailed

-Remember that the obstacles should be visible both at the top and bottom of the screen, with a gap in between for Kipp to navigate through.
+Remember that the obstacles should be visible both at the top and bottom of the screen, with a gap in between for the player to navigate through.